mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

         function look_for_mod_files(self)

-            Scanner for mod files, parsing the parsed sys.argv stuff Stores the resuolt in the found_mod_files attribute of this
+            Scanner for mod files, parsing the parsed sys.argv stuff Stores the result in the found_mod_files attribute of this

             variable folders